 - Bias grain is the thread line that is at a forty-five-degree angle to the lengthwise and crosswise grain of the fabric as it is on the bolt.
 The bias has stretch in woven fabric and will hang differently than a garment that has been cut on the straight or crosswise grain.

 When you are working with woven fabric, the lengthwise and crosswise grain will not have any stretch.
 Depending on the tightness of the weave the fabric may have "give" but it will not stretch.

-The Bias grain will stretch, making the bias grain a perfect for couture areas such as covering cording to create your own piping.
+The bias grain will stretch, making the bias grain perfect for couture areas such as covering cording to create your own piping.

 Although knit fabric is constructed differently than woven fabric, fabric grain is characterized the same way it is for woven fabric.